CSCfi/csc-user-guide/docs/support/tutorials/gromacs-throughput.md

 ## Example batch script for LUMI

-Medium-sized and large systems (100k–1M+ atoms) are typically able to utilize multiple GPUs on LUMI efficiently.
+Medium-sized and large systems (few 100k–1M+ atoms) are typically able to utilize multiple GPUs on LUMI efficiently.
 Many smaller use cases run also well on a single GCD (half a GPU), but the smaller the system gets, the poorer it will be able to utilize the full capacity of the accelerator.